tratteria/website/content/docs/quickstart/generating-trats.md

 ### Overview

 Once Tratteria is running, either as a native Go server or inside a Docker container, you can generate Txn-Tokens (TraTs).
-The service is accessible at `localhost:9090` and provides the http endpoint `/token_endpoint` for token generation.
+The service is accessible at `localhost:9090` and provides the http endpoint `POST /token_endpoint` for token generation.

 &nbsp;